jugglingdev/codelabs-angular/README.md

 1. In the application directory, run `ng generate component new-component` or `ng g c new-component`
 2. This option creates all the files for you with the import, decorator, and export statements already in place.
 So, you're done!

+Now that we've looked at building components, let's take a look at different ways we can output data.

+#### Databinding

+Databinding refers to methods to output data.
+It establishes a connection between the app's data (typically in the TypeScript code) and the user interface (HTML) so that changes in one are automatically reflected in the other.
+The main types of databinding in Angular are:

+1. **One-Way Data Binding**:
+   - **String Interpolation**:
+     - embed expressions or variables from TypeScript code into HTML templates (print something in the template)
+     - when the data in the TypeScript code changes, the HTML content is automatically updated
+     - must return a string
+     - cannot use blocks (single lines only)
+     - `{{ variableName }}`
+   - **Property Binding**:
+     - bind an HTML element's property (e.g. the 'src' attribute of an image) to a property in the TypeScript code
+     - when the TypeScript property changes, the HTML property is updated
+     - do NOT mix string interpolation with property binding as it will break the app (e.g. `[disabled]="{{!allowNewServer}}"`)
+     - `[property]="tsProperty"`
+2. **Two-Way Data Binding**:
+   - allows changes to propagate in both directions: from the TypeScript code to the HTML template and from the HTML template back to the TypeScript code
+   - commonly used with form elements such as input fields
+   - be sure to `import { FormsModule } from '@angular/forms';` in `app.module.ts`
+   - add `FormsModule` to the `imports` array in the `@NgModule` decorator
+   - `[(ngModel)]="tsProperty"`
+3. **Event Binding**:
+   - listen to events (e.g., button clicks, mouse events, form submissions) in the HTML templates and respond to them by executing functions in the TypeScript code
+   - `(click)="functionName()"`
+   - optionally pass the event object `$event` as an argument in the function to access event information (e.g., mouse coordinates, event target, key codes)

+These databinding methods simplify the development process by automatically keeping the user interface in sync with the data model.

 ## Resources